 To tour Pinewood Estate purchase our Combo Admission Ticket.
 Adult tickets are $18 and child tickets are $8.
 Members can purchase individual tickets at the Entrance Gate for $5.

 PLEASE NOTE: Regular combo admission tickets are not valid for the Holiday Home Tour Nov.
-28, 2014 to Jan.
-4, 2015.
-Holiday Home Tour tickets will be available to purchase online beginning Mon., Nov.
-3, 2014.
+27, 2015 to Jan.
+3, 2016.

 About the Historic Home Tour